 - Operates quietly: These Trane outdoor units are super quiet.
 At an average of just 55dB, you'll have a hard time noticing when your XV20i or XV18 is running.

 While we're on the subject of quiet operation, it's worth noting that we always pair these variable speed ACs with one of Trane's variable speed furnaces, like the XC80.
 A variable speed furnace, also known as a "variable airflow" furnace, offers a range of fan speeds according to the need for air throughout your home.
 The result?
 You might not hear the system even though it's running.

 If you're used to that thundering whoosh of air every time your AC kicks on, a variable speed furnace will shift your paradigm.

 Improve comfort and efficiency without breaking the bank

 Not everybody is ready for the créme de la créme in residential air conditioning, and that's ok.
 Trane's XR17 two-stage air conditioner is a high performance option if you've got a mid-range budget for new equipment.

 Unlike variable speed compressors, the two-stage compressor in the XR17 has - you guessed it - two different operating speeds.
-Most of the time, it cools your home in the lowest speed.
+Most of the time, it cools your home at the lowest speed.
 The higher speed is only needed at certain times when the cooling load increases.
 As a result, it consumes less energy than systems of years past.
-A SEER of 17 also puts that the XR17 at the high end of the spectrum, efficiency-wise.
+A SEER of 17 also puts the XR17 at the high end of the spectrum, efficiency-wise.